kubedb/cli/docs/guides/redis/clustering/redis-cluster.md

 ## Check Cluster Scenario

-The operator creates a cluster according to the newly created Redis` object.
-This cluster has 3 masters and one slave per master.
-And every node in the cluster is responsible for a subset of a total of **16384** hash slots.
-Check:
+The operator creates a cluster according to the newly created `Redis` object.
+This cluster has 3 masters and one replica per master.
+And every node in the cluster is responsible for a subset of the total **16384** hash slots.

 ```console
 # first list the redis pods list